choria-io/website/blog/content/post/2020/07/18/scout_goss.md

     running: true
 ```

 You can see we are able to check many types of server resource and combine them into one test.
-If we combined this with remediation
+If we combined this with remediation,
 and the ability to run this continuously or adhoc we can have a nice framework to build something powerful.

 ## Scout Integration

-Today Scout is configurable from within Puppet, in our next release which should come next week, we will release Goss support.
+Today Scout is configurable from within Puppet, we shipped Goss support in the release announced today.

 I've set things up so you can use the Hierarchical data from Hiera to create your Goss specification: